lunarmodules/ldoc/doc/doc.md

 extension to use; this can also be set in the configuration file.
 So it's possible to write a template that converts LDoc output to LaTex, for instance.
 The separation of processing and presentation makes this kind of new application possible with LDoc.

+From 1.4, LDoc has some limited support for generating Markdown output, although only for single files currently.
+Use `--ext md` for this.  'ldoc/html/ldoc_mdtp.lua' defines the template for Markdown.

 ## Internal Data Representation